86

 - Skim leaves and debris off of the pool surface with a leaf net.

-- Clean out the skimmer baskets if needed.
+- Clean out the skimmer baskets.

 - Brush the tile line.
 If needed, use a pool tile cleaner.